 What Type of Loyalty Program is Right for Your Brand?

-The value proposition is simple: Consumers spend money over time to accumulate points that can be used for discounts, free products and experiences after enough have been accrued.
+The value proposition is simple: Consumers spend money over time to accumulate points or brand currency that can be used for discounts, free products and experiences after enough have been accrued.

 - Free to join equals low barrier to entry for customer acquisition

 - Excellent at collecting valuable zero- and first-party data

 - The perfect entry point into your larger loyalty ecosystem — a great opportunity to use loyalty amplifiers to turn occasional customers into more frequent ones

 - More difficult to use for brand differentiation because rewards need to be funded

 - Don’t provide the instant gratification that top-tier consumers want (i.e., instant discounts or free shipping on every order)